matheusfvesco/devcontainer-templates/README.md

+# Dev Container Templates

+My own devcontainer templates with my own use in mind.
+Some of them will be really specific for what i like to use, while others might be more general purpose.
+Feel free to try to use them as a starting point or as templates for your own.

 # Dev Container Templates: Self Authoring Guide

 > This repo provides a starting point and example for creating your own custom [Dev Container Templates](https://containers.dev/implementors/templates), hosted for free on GitHub Container Registry.
 The example in this repository follows the [Dev Container Template distribution specification](https://containers.dev/implementors/templates-distribution/).